tigerhostsolutions/JavaScript-Ajax-and-Fetch-3809063/README.md

-# COURSENAME
+# JavaScript: Ajax and Fetch
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `JavaScript: Ajax and Fetch`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]